2024 Papua New Guinean unrest: Aftermath

 In response to the unrest, prime minister James Marape declared a state of emergency for 14 days and announced that at least 1,000 soldiers were on standby to intervene if "necessary".
 He also announced a ban on the sale of alcohol after 10 pm, as well as the suspension of David Manning as head of the Royal Papua New Guinea Constabulary as well as that of Finance Secretary Sam Penias, Treasury Secretary Andrew Oaeke and Secretary for Personnel Management Taies Sansan and the launching of an investigation into the unrest to be led by the Chief Secretary of State and the Justice Secretary, adding that the riots appeared to have been "organised".
 The suspensions of Oake and Penias were extended by Marape on 26 January "due to their failure to update the salary system", which Marape saw as the cause of the riots, while Deputy Police Commissioner Philip Mitna was also ordered suspended.
 On 17 January, the National Capital District's police commissioner, Anthony Wagambie was suspended for 21 days as part of an internal investigation by the police force's Internal Affairs Directorate.

 On 11 January, 180 military personnel were flown into Port Moresby.
 On the same day, six MPs, including two members of Marape's Pangu Pati, resigned from their positions in Marape's government, citing a loss of confidence in Marape's leadership in its response to the unrest.
 Two of them, namely former Vice Minister of National Planning James Nomane and Kieth Iduhu, also called on Marape to resign and blamed him as well as the police and treasury ministers for the crisis.

-Business losses brought about by the riots were estimated by the Port Moresby Chamber of Commerce to have reached PGK1.27 billion (USD 331 million), prompting the group to seek an immediate capital injection of up to PGK1 billion from the government.
+Business losses brought about by the riots were estimated by the Port Moresby Chamber of Commerce to have reached PGK1.27 billion (US$331 million), prompting the group to seek an immediate capital injection of up to PGK1 billion from the government.
 Many goods stolen in the riots were returned over the weekend following an appeal by Acting Police Commissioner Donald Yamasombi for people possessing such items to leave them outside their homes for the security forces to retrieve.
 A couple in Lae was also arrested for making statements supporting the looters and disparaging the police on social media.
 Marape apologized to affected business owners and said that the government would look at offering tax relief measures for them "to recover some losses".

 Amid reports that some participants in the riots were unemployed youths, Marape announced that efforts would be made to mobilise people aged 16 to 30 nationwide who are not in work or school through district development authority chief executive officers, district education advisors, and community development advisors.

 On 19 January, Marape announced a cabinet reshuffle in which he replaced Ian Ling Stuckey as Treasurer and reappointed him as a minister assisting the prime minister.
 He also added six new MPs to his government.